-The Sunday after March 19 (or on March 19 itself if it falls on a Sunday), at the half-amphitheatre where the major Torrita di Siena football game takes place, the eight historic districts (contrade) of the town face off in the Palio dei Somari, a donkey race.
-Each contrada is represented by a donkey chosen at random.
+All the eight historic districts (contrade) of the town face off in the Palio dei Somari and each contrada is represented by a donkey chosen at random.
 On their backs, jockeys aim to lead the donkey toward the finish line ahead of the others, but predicting the winner is always a challenge because the animals’ temperament is very tough to predict.
 After four rounds, the competition ends and the year’s banner is awarded to the winning neighborhood, who then triumphantly takes it to display in their headquarters.

 The animals that participate in the Palio each year are selected by a commission with support from veterinarians and under supervision of the event’s organizing body.
 It’s important to emphasize that animals are fully respected in the game proceedings: article 14 of the regulation punishes any incorrect or violent conduct by disqualifying offenders for one or two years.